jalakoo/mock-graph-data-generator-streamlit/README.md

-# MOCK DATA GENERATOR
+# MOCK GRAPH DATA GENERATOR
-An app for generating mock graph data for [Neo4j](https://neo4j.com/) database instances.
+This is a prototype app for generating mock graph data for [Neo4j](https://neo4j.com/) database instances.

 ## Requirements
 [Poetry](https://python-poetry.org/) should be installed.
 Code in this repo uses Poetry for managing dependencies and running a virtual environment.